 The team has worked together for more than a combined 200 years on numerous large-scale, disruptive projects.
 In 2020/2021, they decided to halt all other projects and to focus on Titans Space projects.

 TSI's founding CEO, Neal S. Lachman, is an expert in the space industry.
-He is an outspoken technologist who pioneered satellite internet (1998 - 2000), and has been involved in space-related projects since 1995, when he and two of his brothers received three global satellite TV broadcast licenses from the Dutch government.
+He is an outspoken technologist who pioneered satellite internet (1998 - 2000), and has been involved in space-related projects since 1995, when he and two of his brothers (also co-founders of TSI) received three global digital satellite TV broadcast licenses from the Dutch government.

 TSI's founding team makes up the Supervisory Board of Titans Universe (and TSI), with the exception of Mr. Lachman who serves as TSI's first CEO and manages the executive board and advisory board, which consists of experts in the space and space-related industries.

 TSI is part of Titans Universe, the world's largest startup, an ethical, social, and inclusive company.
 Forty percent of Titans Universe's annual profits will return to humanity in various ways.